krockway/Improbable-Beef-Analysis/README.md

 ## Dashboard Summary:

-The dashboard features 3 charts:
+The dashboard features 3 charts, each of which are interactive based on the selection from the dropdown menu.
+Additionally, the demographic information will dynamically update as each user is selected.

-# 1. Horizontal bar chart
+### 1. Horizontal bar chart
+The horizontal bar chart displays the top 10 bacterial species (OTUs) for a given individual.

-# 2. Gauge chart
+### 2. Gauge chart
+The gauge chart displays the frequency which the user washes their belly button.

-# 3. Bubble chart
+### 3. Bubble chart
+The bubble chart displays the bacteria IDs along the x-axis and the sample values along the y-axis.
+The size of the bubble is dictated by the sample value and the color is dictated by the bacteria IDs.